 According to the Post, the major said he was part of a make-shift rescue crew that tried to pull out a civilian who was pinned by fallen pipes and other debris.
 As the hot, thick, black smoke built up, the men passed wet t-shirts to one another and removed debris piece by piece in assembly-line fashion, he said, adding that the B Ring was “decimated.”

 The same article quoted Steve Patterson, a graphic designer, as saying he saw what appeared to be a small silver commuter jet (big enough for 8-12 passengers) heading for the Pentagon about 20 feet above the ground “at a frightening rate.”

 He said it sounded the “high-pitched squeal of a fighter jet.”

 Also in the article, Pentagon employee Ervin Brown said he saw what appeared to be pieces of a small aircraft on the ground near the heliport.
 Tom Seibert, a network engineer at the Pentagon, said: “We heard what sounded like a missile, then we heard a loud boom.
 We just hit the dirt.
 We dived instinctively.”

 Incidentally, it is revealing that no effort was made to evacuate the Pentagon until after the crash, despite that fact that two planes had hit the World Trade Center and two more were out of communication and believed to be hijacked.
-American Airlines Flight 77 had its transponder switched off at 8:56, and impact at the Pentagon didn’t happen until 9:37.
+American Airlines Flight 77 had its transponder switched off at 8:56, and the alleged impact at the Pentagon didn’t happen until 9:37.

 It seems that a lot of lives could have been saved if anyone had bothered to evacuate.
 And numerous witnesses have confirmed that no alarm rang in the building even after the crash.